Historic Abuse

 Concerned with wanting to help those in need, the Presbyterian Church was involved in founding the Presbyterian Social Services Association, which later developed into Presbyterian Support.

-Today, a number of Presbyterians churches work with Presbyterian Support regional organisations for social transformation.
+Today, a number of Presbyterian churches work with Presbyterian Support regional organisations for social transformation.
 At a national level, the Presbyterian Church works with Presbyterian Support through PresCare, seeking ways a shared faith and commitment can respond to need in Aotearoa.
 Read more about Presbyterian Support NZ.

 Media